What is it?

 The tag links a checker script, a challenge cache, and (optionally) a set of parameters for the checker script.
 This means that the same script can be used both for a challenge that requires the user to have found 100 mystery caches and a challenge that requires the user to have found 1000 traditional caches, since the cache type and quantity of finds required is specified in the tag.

 The same checker script can be used for multiple challenge caches, for instance, most calendar challenges are handled by the same checker script.
 The tag is what makes this possible.

 Project-GC also calculates how difficult a challenge is, more information at: Challenge difficulty

-Challenge checkers are created by volunteers and can be requested in the Checker request forums, make sure you read the READ FIRST-post before posting your request.
+Challenge checkers are created by volunteers and can be requested in the Checker request forums, make sure to read the READ FIRST-post before posting a request.